cstrap/python-vuejs/README.md

 # python-vuejs

 Gluing Python web frameworks and Vue.js with a set of scripts... basically a wrapper :smile:

 Work in progress, maybe it could be a bad idea :unicorn:

+Projects aims to be agnostic, just use it in order to automate the boring stuff to setup a Vue.js project.

+The point is that you start with SPA app inside your current project and then, extract it without having the dependency with backend framework.

+Feel free to contribute with PRs and opening issues.

+Thanks!
+Cheers! 🍻

 ## Requirements